 "Yes, well," Slughorn said, seeming a little uncomfortable as the unspoken question.
-"Retirement is only enjoyable when you are able to relax, when you are sure in the safety of your own home," he said a little stiffly.
+"Retirement is only enjoyable when you are able to relax, when you are confident in the safety of your own home," he said a little stiffly.

 "You were attacked?"
 Remus asked, his mind spinning with questions and possible scenarios.

 "Well I am a very prestigious potions master, you know," Slughorn said proudly, "there are many who would highly value my knowledge."

 "Of course," Remus agreed, thinking that it was likely that Slughorn was not just talking about just someone with a casual passing interest in potion brewing and that those that had left the man feeling unsafe might be highly dangerous.
 Of course the timing was suspicious.
 "Anyway, welcome back to Hogwarts, I will leave you to your evening," he said, thinking he needed time to think; and to speak with Harry.

 "Harry," Remus called out loudly, when he spotted the boy heading along a corridor towards the Grand Staircase, the tips of distinctive purple wings next to him indicating Draco's presence, despite the numerous students around them both.
 "A word?" he requested, when those green eyes turned to look his way.

 It took a few moments for Harry to navigate his way through the general flow of students travelling along the corridor and reach Remus, though when he had managed it Remus was unsurprised to see Draco at his side.

 "Is everything okay, sir?"
 Harry asked, as Remus lead them off down a quieter corridor in the direction of the rooms that he shared with Tonks.